Helping banking and finance professionals search and analyse through a highly detailed catalogue

 Advanced but not practical

-Search is busy, there is too much information on screen.
+The search is busy, there is too much information on screen.
 You will need training on using the software.

 Can compare products easily